Al Horford: Boston Celtics (2016–2019)

-On October 19, 2018, Horford had 14 points, 10 rebounds and nine assists in a 113–101 loss to the Raptors.
+On October 19, 2018, Horford had 14 points, 10 rebounds, and nine assists in a 113–101 loss to the Raptors.
 In December, he missed seven games with a sore left knee.
-On December 29, he scored 18 points with a career high-tying five 3-pointers in a 112–103 win over the Memphis Grizzlies.
-On February 21, 2019, he recorded 21 points and a season-high 17 rebounds in a 98–97 loss to the Bucks.
-On April 1, he recorded his second career triple-double with 19 points, 11 rebounds, and 10 assists in a 110–105 win over the Miami Heat.
+On December 29, Horford scored 18 points with a career high-tying five three-pointers to go along with five rebounds and three assists in a 112–103 road victory over the Memphis Grizzlies.
+On February 21, 2019, he recorded 21 points, five assists, and a season-high 17 rebounds in a narrow 98–97 loss to the Bucks.
+On April 1, Horford recorded his second career triple-double with 19 points, 11 rebounds, and 10 assists in a 110–105 victory over the Miami Heat.

 Philadelphia 76ers (2019–2020)

 On July 10, 2019, Horford signed with the Philadelphia 76ers.
-An unrestricted free agent, Horford signed a four-year, $97 million (with $12 million in bonuses) contract.
-On October 23, he made his 76ers debut, recording 16 points, two rebounds and three assists in a 107–93 win over the Boston Celtics.
-On November 4, Horford scored a season-high 32 points, alongside five rebounds, four assists and two steals, in a 114–109 loss to the Phoenix Suns.
+An unrestricted free agent, he signed a four-year, $97 million (with $12 million in bonuses) contract.

+On October 23, 2019, Horford made his 76ers debut, recording 16 points, two rebounds, and three assists in a 107–93 victory over his former team, the Boston Celtics.
+On November 4, Horford scored a season-high 32 points, alongside five rebounds, four assists, and two steals in a 114–109 loss to the Phoenix Suns.
 The 76ers faced the Celtics during their first-round playoff series, but they were eliminated in a four-game sweep, with Horford only averaging 7.0 points per game.

 Oklahoma City Thunder (2020–2021)

 On December 8, 2020, Horford was traded, alongside a 2025 first-round pick and the draft rights to Théo Maledon and Vasilije Micić, to the Oklahoma City Thunder in exchange for Terrance Ferguson, Danny Green and Vincent Poirier.
-Horford's arrival came three months after his former college coach, Billy Donovan, departed the Thunder.
-Horford made his Thunder debut on December 26, recording three points, a season-high 13 rebounds and three assists in a 109–107 win over the Charlotte Hornets.
-On February 5, 2021, he scored a season-high 26 points, alongside seven rebounds, eight assists, two steals and three blocks, in a 106–103 loss to the Minnesota Timberwolves.
+Horford's arrival came three months after his former college coach, Billy Donovan, left the Thunder.

+Horford made his Thunder debut on December 26, 2020, recording three points, three assists, and a season-high 13 rebounds in a narrow 109–107 victory over the Charlotte Hornets.
+On February 5, 2021, Horford scored a season-high 26 points, alongside seven rebounds, eight assists, two steals, and three blocks in a 106–103 loss to the Minnesota Timberwolves.
 On March 27, the Thunder announced that Horford would sit out the rest of the season as the team prioritized developing its younger players.